How to implement chatbots with Sendbird and Google Dialogflow

 Sendbird and Dialogflow are mandatory, but you can replace NodeJS with any other server platform/language you like.
 In this tutorial, we have used the words ‘chatbot’ and ‘bot’ interchangeably – remember that they mean the same thing.

 This tutorial assumes familiarity with NodeJS since this is what we use in our example.
-Remember that a good understanding of chatbot building will help you make the best use of this tutorial.
+Remember that a good understanding of chatbot building will help you best use this tutorial.

 With this in mind, let’s get started.